Join WSCC’s Board of Directors!

 What are the next steps in the process?

-• WSCC is collecting applications for our Board of Directors until Friday, July 19th.
-We will begin scheduling informal meet and greets with each candidate to get to know each other better.
-We are asking all candidates to plan on attending–either in-person or via Zoom- our July 25 and August 22 board meetings, if possible.
+• The current application period will be open until Friday, November 14th.
+We will then schedule an informal meeting with each candidate to get to know each other better.
+We are asking all interested candidates to plan on attending–either in-person or via Zoom–our November and December meetings (to be determined because of holidays), if possible.
 We require that all board candidates attend two board meetings before election to ensure it’s a good fit, unless a person has actively participated in a WSCC within the last three years.

-• WSCC will hold board elections in September.
-Additionally, we are planning a board/staff retreat in September.
+• WSCC will hold board elections in January.

 Category: